suborbital/docs/website/docs/atmo/usage/build-your-application.md

 :::note
-Check Docker to ensure only Atmo is running on the port or else the Atmo developement server will not start correctly.
+Check Docker to ensure only Atmo is running on the port or else the Atmo development server will not start correctly.
 :::

 Make a request to `POST localhost:8080/hello` with a request body to see it in action.